OUR LADY OF GOOD COUNSEL UNIVERSITY MODEL CO-OP FORT WORTH, TX

 An Introductory Seminar on the Nature and Principles of Catholic Liturgy

 Liturgy includes the Eucharistic Sacrifice (Divine Liturgy), the celebration of the seven sacraments and the Liturgy of the Hours.
 They are the source of sanctification -making the human person a participant in the divine life.
-They are also the summit toward which all the work of the Church tends.
+They are also the summit toward which all of the work of the Church tends.
 In other words: all domestic life, all apostolic works and every other endeavor of the baptized person finds both its source and summit in the Liturgy.

 > Nature and Mission of the Church Seminar will be offered in 2026-2027